getodk/docs/odkx-src/survey-using.rst

 Survey forms are created in :program:`Excel` and saved as :file:`.xlsx` files.
 These are converted into form definitions using the :doc:`xlsx-converter-intro`.
 The linked guide should help you create and modify the files to create your own forms.

-**Some text formatting options in Survey:**

-To format text in Survey you need to make changes to the :guilabel:`display.promt.text` column in the :file:`.xlsx` file.
-Some commonly used options are:

-Bold: You can bold a text by using the container tag <b>.
-For example: :guilabel:`<b>Bold</b>`

-Italic: You can italicize a text by using the container tag <i>.
-For example: :guilabel:`<i>Italic</i>`

-HEADING: You can make a text as heading using the heading container tag.
-For example: :guilabel:`<h3>HEADING</h3>` Please note that this is similar to HTML so the size of the heading as specified here as 3 can be edited as per your convenience.

-Underline: You can underline a text using the container tag <u>.
-For example: :guilabel:`<u>Underline</u>`

-Color: You can add colors to you text by using the container tag span.
-For example: :guilabel:`<span style="color:red;">Color</span>`

-You can also create a line break using the empty tag :guilabel:`<br>`

 .. _survey-xlsx-reference:

 Full XLSX Reference